Raphiiko/s2yt/README.md

 # s2yt

-s2yt is a utility to automatically copy a YouTube URL to the clipboard for the currently playing Spotify track.
+s2yt is a utility that automatically copies a YouTube URL to the clipboard for any Spotify track you play.
 Whenever it detects a new track being played, it will look it up on YouTube and copy the URL for it to your clipboard automatically.

 ## Download